Donders-Institute/bidscoin/docs/installation.rst

 Getting the container image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can download a pre-build Apptainer image `directly from the GitHub Container Registry <https://github.com/orgs/Donders-Institute/packages?repo_name=bidscoin>`__, or pull a BIDScoin Docker image and convert it into an Apptainer image using:
+You can download a pre-build Apptainer image `directly from the GitHub Container Registry <https://github.com/orgs/Donders-Institute/packages?repo_name=bidscoin>`__, or pull a BIDScoin Docker image and convert it into an Apptainer image:

 .. code-block:: console

+   $ apptainer pull oras://ghcr.io/donders-institute/bidscoin:<version>             # Pull the container from GitHub
-   $ sudo apptainer build bidscoin.sif docker://marcelzwiers/bidscoin:<version>     # NB: This requires root permission
+   $ sudo apptainer build bidscoin.sif docker://marcelzwiers/bidscoin:<version>     # Or from DockerHub.
+NB: This requires root permission

 Alternatively, if you want to build the BIDScoin container image yourself, you can download the Apptainer `definition file <https://github.com/Donders-Institute/bidscoin/blob/master/apptainer.def>`__ and execute the following command: